 How to make great information films

-Explainers are short online films help inform the public about big and often complex subjects—like astronomy, pregnancy, or DNA—in an interesting and accessible way.
+Explainers are short online films that help inform the public about big and often complex subjects—such as astronomy, pregnancy, or DNA—in an interesting and accessible way.

 With a running time of just three minutes, an Explainer video needs to get its point across very efficiently.
 It’s impossible to cover all the ground in a particular area, so you need to focus on a story ‘hook’ that is fundamental, understandable and repeatable.
 Examples from previous Explainer videos include: ‘The stars are us and we are the stars’ and ‘The Titanic was unlucky, not doomed’.
 This message should be carried throughout the script and throughout the choice of visual elements.
 Conversations between the scriptwriter, creative director and an external subject expert will help to identify the most appropriate ‘hook’.